-In my teaching experience, I am always reminded of how differently we have to treat the students.
+In my teaching experience, I am constantly reminded of how differently we have to treat the students.
 There are students of different levels and everyone has his or her strengths and weaknesses.
-This regards both to musical and technical issues and very often they are related.
+This regards both musical and technical issues and they are often related.
 In my approach to violin playing and teaching, I always think of my great teacher, Max Rostal´s advice “ Maximum result with minimum effort “!

 1. Tension in the whole body.

 I usually recommend the students to join a yoga group.
 In this way, they can learn how to control their body and breathing, something which has been proven to be very helpful.

 I also ask the students to play longbows and sway their body from one side to the other, being careful not to change the angle of their violin, but rather shift the weight of their body towards the left in a down bow and to the right in an up bow.
 It important is to always try to control the breathing and feel that there is nothing that will hinder us in producing a sound.

 2. Tension in the left hand

 Many students have problems with their left hand due to tensions.
 This makes vibrato, change of positions, intonation, and dexterity very difficult.